scharss/myxampp/README.md

-# PHP Project with Docker and MySQL
+# Docker development environment for PHP and MySQL

 This project provides a ready-to-use Docker configuration for developing and running PHP applications with a MySQL database.
 It includes an Nginx web server, PHP-FPM, and a MySQL service, along with PhpMyAdmin for easy database management.